 - Vinegar (such as balsamic, cider, flavored, red wine, or white) with cucumbers, cooked greens, potatoes, salad dressings, spinach, and seafood.

-How can I use food labels to choose seasonings that are low in sodium?
+How to use food labels to choose seasonings that are low in sodium:

 - Sodium free or salt free: Less than five mg in each serving.